 Sanderson continued to perform at Championship level and managed to put together a run of nine straight appearances for the side – a run which has seen some much-improved results.
 The defender featured in huge wins against promotion rivals Leeds United, Preston North End and Bristol City, picking up four clean sheets and two assists along the way.

 Sanderson started the season in the academy ranks, pleased to be training with the senior squad.
-He ends this season in a Championship promotion race.
+He ended the season in a Championship Play-Off campaign.
 Something the youngster could not have seen coming.

 By Joe Lightfoot